How Much Does Google Ads Cost in Australia? [Contractor Google Ads Pricing Guide 2023]

 If that’s the case, you’ve got two options:

-AUTOMATIC: You let Google automate your max bid.
-This stops you having to manually tweak 500 different keywords, and helps you reach profitability without wasting your time.
+- AUTOMATIC: You let Google automate your max bid.
+This stops you from having to manually tweak 500 different keywords and helps you reach profitability without wasting your time.

-“What’s the benefit of running a PPC campaign on Google?”
+The benefit of running a PPC campaign on Google

 In short, because the potential to grow your business is off the charts.